VC Cell Therapy Inc.

 Outer Retinal Disorders

-In Japan, genetic testing can diagnose Retinitis Pigmentosa (RP) in approximately 40% to 50% of cases.
-RP is recognized as a rare disease, affecting one in every 4,000 to 8,000 people.
-This translates to an estimated 30,000 patients in Japan, and close to 3 million people affected globally.
+In Japan, RP can be diagnosed successfully for 40-50% of cases via genetic testing.
+RP is a rare disease, affecting one in every 4,000 to 8,000 people.
+This translates to an estimated 30,000 patients in Japan alone, and close to 3 million people globally.

 At present, there is no definitive cure for RP.
-Treatment options are typically symptomatic, including the use of sunglasses to reduce glare, and the administration of Vitamin A or circulation-enhancing medications.
+Treatment options are typically symptomatic, including the use of sunglasses to reduce glare and the administration of Vitamin A or circulation-enhancing medications.
 Gene therapy and artificial retinas are beginning to be utilized, but as of now, these treatments are not widely available or accessible.
-We are developing regenerative medicine that aims to restore visual function by transplanting retinal sheets, including visual cells created from iPS cells, into the retinas of patients whose visual cells have degenerated.
-Additionally, when the causal gene is related to the retinal pigment epithelium (RPE), we are also planning treatments that can maintain visual function by transplanting RPE.
+We are developing regenerative medicine that aims to restore ocular functions.

-The Current State of Treatment and Its Limitations for RPE Dysfunction
+The Current State of Treatment and Its Limitations for RPE -impaired diseases

-Nevertheless, there’s a form of gene therapy, targeting RPE65 gene mutations associated with protein deficiency in retinitis pigmentosa.
+There is currently no definitive cure for the RPE-impaired disease.
+However, one therapy has recently gained regulatory approval – a gene therapy targeting RPE65 gene mutations associated with protein deficiency in RP.
 It was approved in the U.S in 2017, and in Japan in 2023.
-This treatment shows promise, but it’s important to note that it’s effective only if administered early in the disease progression.
+Though this treatment is promising, it‘s only effective when administered early in the disease progression.
 So, for patients with advanced stages of the disease, this therapy might not be applicable.

-For patients with AMD, the current approach is routine medical management which involves the use of antioxidant supplements and anti-VEGF agents.
+For patients with AMD, the current treatment involves the use of antioxidant supplements and anti-VEGF agents.
 Supplements including vitamins, lutein, and zeaxanthin are utilized to shield retinal cells from oxidative stress.
-Anti-VEGF agents, on the other hand, are used to treat wet AMD.
-They work by blocking VEGF’s interaction with its receptors, thereby preventing abnormal blood vessel growth.
-Despite these interventions, since they don’t address the underlying cause of the disease, stopping the treatment can often lead to high rates of disease recurrence.
+Anti-VEGF agents, on the other hand, are used to treat exudative AMD.
+They work by blocking VEGF‘s interaction with its receptors, thereby preventing abnormal blood vessel growth.
+Despite these interventions, treatment ceccation can often lead to high rates of disease recurrence.

 Reference